Terence Atherton: Testimonials

-According to the late Croatian military historian Jozo Tomašević, the investigation led by Hudson and Bailey concluded that Atherton was murdered and robbed by local Chetnik commander Spasoje Dakić in the village of Tatarovina, in modern-day Northern Montenegro.
+According to the late Croatian military historian Jozo Tomašević, the investigation led by Hudson and William Bailey concluded that Atherton was murdered and robbed by local Chetnik commander Spasoje Dakić in the village of Tatarovina, in modern-day Northern Montenegro.
 According to some sources, Dakić was a commander of Chetnik battalion from Čelebići.
 According to Dedijer, Dakić was a criminal from Montenegro.

 Post war investigation and release of records to the general public

 Further investigation into Atherton's untimely death continued in the aftermath of the war.
 Yugoslav sources indicated the strong likelihood that Atherton was killed by Chetniks.
 The person who committed murder remained unknown.

 The post-war Yugoslav sources later complained that at that particular point in time (1941–42), the Allies had increased their support to the Chetniks who were challenging Partisan superiority, instead of supporting the "genuine anti-Axis partisan forces".

 On 14 February 1945, in the House of Commons, Miss Irene Ward,MP asked the Secretary of State for War whether he could make a statement on the death of Atherton.
 The British government response delivered by the Under-Secretary of State for War, Arthur Henderson MP was that the circumstances in which he died 3 years prior were still unclear.
 He may have been killed by partisans, or by the Germans.

 In 1946, the new regime in Belgrade staged a politically and ideologically motivated trial of Draža Mihailović, which resulted in his death sentence.
 The unresolved mystery of Atherton and his teams disappearance was an integral part of the trial, likely to justify an ideological purpose.
 Later during the trial under cross examination Mihailović advised that he had conducted a personal inquiry in 1942 into the likely murder of Atherton, who admitted that he had probably been executed on the orders of one of his subordinate generals.
 The Times of London added that Mihailović thought that the murder was instigated by Novakovich, who aimed to be recognised as the supreme commander of Serbia.
 Mihailović was executed on 17 July 1946, together with nine other officers for their crimes.